top of page

 Almost everyone studying NVC falls in love with empathic listening at some point, and start to see it as the solution to everything.

-We might overdo empathic listening at some point, starting to see it as the solution to everything.
-We might forget that sometimes it is safer and saner to use protective use of force, as the person(s) we are aiming at listening to in order to create connection will hurt us or others if they have not encountered some limits.
-Another pitfall is to think that just by expressing ourselves in the NVC form we will be able to connect, avoid judging others or stop making demands.
+Another pitfall is to think that just by expressing ourselves in the NVC form we will be able to connect, stop judging others or to always avoid people from hearing demands.
 The opposite is also possible, that we think we have no benefit from using the form at all and we miss an possibility of reshaping both our thoughts and our language using the form as a tool to learn.

 Below and in the attached PDF there is a list of 21 pitfalls to explore and learn about.
 This list is not comprehensive but is a start for us to explore where we might sharpen our attention.